dhean4/Quick-Search/README.md

-# Quick-Search A simple quick search project basically search for data from a json file and its implementation is done using vanilla javascript
+# Quick-Search A simple quick search project which basically search for data from a json file and its implementation is done using vanilla javascript